 - Physical, pump-style filters – Water is forced through a small, fibrous filter containing microscopic holes to eliminate sediment and bacteria

-- Gravity feed filters – Hang and let water drip through the filter
+- Gravity feed filters – Hang and let your H20 drip through the filter.
+Can process a lot of water quickly.

 - Chlorine dioxide tablets